What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 Implementing mindfulness practices can help you slow down and become more aware of your internal reality from a place of non-judgment and non-attachment.

-You align with the observer of your sensations and experiences and create a little space between you and your internal reality.
+You align with the observer of your sensations and experiences, creating a little space between you and your internal reality.
 That way, you neither judge the painful experience by resisting it, causing more of it, nor do you become too attached to it by indulging in it.

 22. Earthing